Why pay me to flip the breaker?

 - Finally the obvious… Punctures, tears or cuts in any of the wires or copper lines, or accidental damage to any of the equipment.

 There you have it, a short list of some of the simple ways to help extend the life and increase the efficiency of your air conditioner, a few things you can check before calling us in for a service work plus a short list of common things you should keep an eye out for potentially saving you’re A/C from further damage.

-As always, if you have any questions at all regarding your air conditioner, or any of your home or businesses mechanical or plumbing systems please do not hesitate to contact the professionals at Drain Doctor Red Deer where we are always happy to help.
+As always, if you have any questions at all regarding your air conditioner, or any of your home or businesses mechanical or plumbing systems please do not hesitate to contact the professionals at Red Deer Heating and AC where we are always happy to help.